seanmerron/Retirement-Roadmap/README.md

 - I like Roth IRAs over Traditional IRAs because when you retire traditional withdrawals will count towards your ordinary income tax bracket on top of social security, 401K income, any extra employment income plus you will probably have less tax deductions at retirement.
 Taxes could also be higher so I prefer to have the tax worries behind me and not bet on being in the lowest tax bracket.
 - You are also not forced to withdrawal a Roth if you wish to hand it down and the funds are also more easily accessible if you need them for another reason.
 - The best part is that you aren't paying taxes on any of your earnings during withdrawals like you would be with the traditional as long as the Roth has been around for 5 years.
 - If you are not eligible for Roth IRAs due to income limits you can take advantage of back door roths.
-Open a traditional IRA and immedietly convert it to a Roth after your contribution.
+Open a traditional IRA and immediately convert it to a Roth after your contribution.
   - Only do this if you are under 55 and don't have other non-roth IRAs or else you will pay taxes on your conversion.

 Using this strategy early should set you up pretty well when you can access the funds at 60.
 You could put more into your 401K if you'd like but I want to retire earlier than 60 so I choose to put the extra money in my early retirement accounts.
 I'll have plenty for long term retirement with my current contributions.
 If you're already close to 60 you may rather choose to max out these tax-advantaged accounts.
 You have to take into account your current age along with your early retirement estimated date.
 You may only have the opportunity to invest in a 401K until you retire early (and don't have an employer) so use a compound interest calculator to determine the right amount to put into long-term retirement accounts to give you the amount you'll need later for withdrawals to cover your expenses.
-The safe withdrawal rate recommends an amount of 4% per year to cover expenses until you die.
+Use a savings withdrawal calculator to determine the amount you need to save to cover x years of expenses before making withdraws.
+The safe withdrawal rate suggests that a bond/stock mix portfolio could withdrawal 4% per year for a 96% success rate to last 30 years.

 **Early Retirement**

 This may sound crazy but saving at least 50% of your monthly income is an important step towards retiring early and not impossible.
 Keep at it and you'll get there while increasing income and decreasing expenses.
 If you've been in the same job for a while, consider looking for new opportunities while you have a job.
 Yearly raises in your current job are usually very small and may require you to change companies for the large increase you desire.
 I don’t use savings accounts, they are pretty useless for investments and prefer rather to keep money in the checking account and move savings to investments.
-Your savings rate can be calculated from money you put away for retirement, college, investments, etc.. compared to your income.
+Your savings rate can be calculated from money you put away for retirement, college, investments, etc.. compared to your income (Savings / (Gross - Taxes)).

 Since I invest in all Vanguard funds, I recommend opening your (early retirement) brokerage account with Vanguard and you'll avoid transaction fees for buying and selling their funds.
 It's easy to setup money transfers from your checking account and see your asset allocation % using their website to rebalance as needed.
 Hold any investments for at least 1 year for tax benefits and even though this is for early retirement, it's still a long term hold positon with small withdrawals starting at your early retirement date sometime before 60.

 It's important to keep in mind how long you need early retirement accounts to pay for your expenses before your long-term accounts are available at 60.
 You may choose to adjust more into one or the other based on your time horizon.
 However, you are also not required to withdraw your long-term accounts right at 60 if your early retirement funds can hold you off longer to keep the long-term tax-advantaged accounts building for later withdrawals.
+Use a savings withdrawal calculator to determine when to start making withdrawals.

 You may not care for the markets or real estate and would rather just put extra money towards paying off the house early and be OK with the equity sitting there not making any money.
 Or, pay it off early to earn the interest loss back as a safe (low) return and then sell the house.
 Whatever floats your boat.